 TerraCycle Example #2: The Ordinary

 The Ordinary has become my favorite skin care brand, and only part of the reason is that most of their products are sold in glass bottles instead of plastic.
-(Although they do use plastic dropper lids, which I wish they would give us the option to reuse and order bottles without droppers, like what byHumankind does.)
+(Although they do use plastic dropper lids, which I wish they would give us the option to reuse and order bottles without droppers, like what byHumankind and Activist Skincare do.)

 It’s true that glass is heavier to ship than plastic, but it’s infinitely recyclable – unlike plastic packaging which is almost always down-cycled (meaning it’s recycled into something that can’t be recycled again).
 And unlike most plastic, glass isn’t made from oil.

 DECIEM (the parent company of The Ordinary) also has a recycling program through TerraCycle, and it’s one of the few that lets you turn in any brand of beauty product packaging.

 By allowing us to drop off empties from any beauty brand, DECIEM foots the bill even for plastic waste that other companies created.

 That sounds more like a step in the right direction!

 Drop-off only isn’t a bad idea, considering the obvious carbon emissions of shipping small boxes of recyclables around the continent.
 But it does leave most people without recycling access.

 My long-term solution: Glass is widely recyclable without having to use any TerraCycle programs, so for now I’ll keep using products from The Ordinary that are packaged in glass.
 (They’re staying on my plastic-free toiletries master list.)
 I’m also experimenting with refillable products from Activist Skincare.